 Students meet with the DGS once a semester to address their questions and concerns.
 Students are encouraged to attend all Department events, to help our during recruitment week, and to attend hiring talks and receptions.
 Students whose field interests are similar to the candidates may be included in other events.
 It has been common practice for students to convene at the end of the process and write a letter or letters of opinion addressed to the Chair.
 The Chair may distribute this letter or letters at the faculty meeting where the candidates are discussed.

 Because helping you to get a teaching job is an important aspect of our program, the English Department is committed to providing placement support.
 The Department offers full support for up to two years or until a tenure track job is obtained, whichever comes first.
 This support includes advice, assistance with preparing your application materials (cv, application letter, and abstract), coaching for interviewing and giving job talks, providing you with job information, and mailing dossiers through Interfolio.
-The department will provide you with a sponsorship package of up to $250 through Interfolio for each department-supported year you are on the market.
-You are also eligible for the Departmental Placement Grant.
+The department will provide you with a sponsorship package through Interfolio for each department-supported year you are on the market.
+You are also eligible for the Departmental Placement Grant (see H-xv).

-The DGSA will collect your information, assist you in creating a profile in Interfolio, assemble and upload your letters of recommendation in to Interfolio when needed, send you copies of job announcements, and post these announcements outside the office.
-S/he will also schedule meetings with the Placement Committee, arrange mock interviews and job talks, and keep you informed of placement activities.
+The DGSA will collect your information, assist you in creating a profile in Interfolio, upload your letters of recommendation in to Interfolio when needed and send you copies of job announcements.
+S/he will also arrange for office space and tech support for video interviews on campus, if required, arrange mock interviews and job talks, and keep you informed of placement activities.

+The Graduate School will assist you in applying for a US visa.
 The U.S. Department of State (DOS) has a website designed to answer all your questions about the visa process.
 The website provides information on all aspects of the visa process, step-by-step instructions on applying for a visa, and links to DOS Web pages with updates on policy and procedural changes.
+The site is located at: https://travel.state.gov/content/visas/en.html.
+There is currently a special site with helpful information specifically for prospective students: https://travel.state.gov/content/travel/en/us-visas/study.html

 A department lounge is located in 328 Allen for faculty, graduate, and undergraduate student use.
 This room serves as a lounge and meeting/conference room.
-Free coffee and tea are available.
+Free coffee and tea are available if you bring your own mug.
 A refrigerator, microwave, and toaster oven are also available for your use.
 We also have a small collection of books which may be read in the lounge or checked out (through the DGSA).
 Graduate student mailboxes are located inside this room.
 It is open during the week from 8:00 am to 4:30 pm.

 This section details the responsibilities of several key people and offices in the program.
 It is designed to help you become familiar with these people and some of the resources they provide.